惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 A glowing translucent lightbulb, held by a hand, in front of lighted lines suggesting a circuit board

-On May 15, Pope Leo signed Magnifica Humanitas -- his first encyclical, on artificial intelligence and the protection of human dignity.
-It will be published next week.
+On May 15, Pope Leo signed Magnifica Humanitas -- his first encyclical, on artificial intelligence and the protection of human dignity -- and it was published on May 25.
 He signed it 135 years to the day after his namesake, Leo XIII, published Rerum Novarum -- the document that gave the industrial revolution its moral framework.
 The parallel is deliberate.

 Rerum Novarum arrived decades after the industrial revolution began.
 By then, communities had already been hollowed out.
 Workers exploited.
 Children had already paid the price of progress that was not designed with them in mind.
 The moral framework came -- but after the damage was done and the architecture was fixed.